eoscostarica/eos-local/README.md

 # EOS Dapp Development Environment

 A docker compose based development environment for EOS DApp Development.
-This is easiest way maintain a local environment for development that is guaranteed to work out of the box across the different host operating systems: Mac OS, Windows and Linux.
+This is easiest way maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows and Linux.

 **Disclaimer: This is a Work in Progress**